 Guides will take you around the Dallas Downtown Historic District, regaling you with ghost stories, creepy tales, and some of the biggest mysteries in the city’s history.

-You stop at four different pubs, located in historic buildings, to make the entire experience a night to remember.
+Some tours include stopping at different pubs located in historic buildings to make the entire experience a night to remember.

 17- Explore The Ocean At Sea Life Grapevine Aquarium